Money laundering supervision: who needs to register

 - the name that appears on documents such as order forms, receipts and contracts that are used and issued to customers

-Questioning ‘who does the customer enter into a contract with?’ is very important.
+It’s important to consider who the customer enters into a contract with.
 Although the agreement with your business partners may show that the customer has a contract with them, what matters is who is responsible to the customer if their money is lost.

 Checking that your registrations are correct